VincenzoRocchi/reminder_backend/README.md

 - **Monitoring**: AWS CloudWatch for logs and metrics
 - **Networking**: VPC configuration for security

-Each business using the platform will have their own account within the application but will use the same centralized infrastructure.
+Each business using the platform (such as accounting firms) will have their own account within the application but will use the same centralized infrastructure.

+## User Workflow

+1. **Business Setup**: Businesses register and configure their notification preferences
+2. **Client Management**: Businesses import or manually add their clients
+3. **Reminder Configuration**: Businesses create reminders with specified schedules, messages, and notification channels
+4. **Client Assignment**: Clients are associated with specific reminders
+5. **Notification Delivery**:
+   - Automated delivery based on schedule
+   - Manual trigger option for immediate delivery
+6. **Client Experience**:
+   - Clients receive notifications via preferred channels
+   - Clients can view documents/invoices via included links
+   - Clients can make payments via Stripe integration
+7. **Monitoring**:
+   - Businesses track notification history
+   - Payment status updates are recorded
+   - Error handling for failed notifications or payments

 ## Getting Started